 I’m indebted to Roger, for being a trailblazer in the field of medical humanities.
 This website grew from the resources we collated over the many happy years of co-facilitating creative arts seminars for GP Trainers in Yorkshire and the Humber.
 Roger is the inspiration behind this collection of resources, his ongoing encouragement and wisdom provide fuel for the project.

-Beth is a humanities graduate and lover of the arts, with a passion for the medium of film and literature.
-She has a particular interest in how women and gender differences are portrayed in art.
+Beth is an humanities graduate and lover of the arts, with a passion for the medium of film and literature.
+She has a particular interest in how women and gender are portrayed in art.
 Together, we sift through the colourful array of international arts resources and curate collections that we hope will stimulate discussion and broaden horizons.

 You, the reader and the participant

 I’m also grateful for all the stimulating thoughts, ideas and feedback from people attending the seminars and using the resources.
 They show that the arts are a powerful tool for teaching and maintaining the art of medicine.